-1934, 9th October.
-Mrs Saley proposed that the Council take the necessary steps to secure land for a Recreation Ground for South Nutfield.
-Carried.
-Parish meeting to be called on 7 th November for a public meeting.
+On the 9th October 1934 Mrs Saley proposed that the Council take the necessary steps to secure land for a Recreation Ground for South Nutfield.

-1945, 11 th June.
-Agreed that Godstone RDC be asked to consider buying a part of the Brays Estate as a playing field.
+Agreed (11th June 1945) that Godstone RDC be asked to consider buying a part of the Brays Estate as a playing field.

-There is a children’s playground sited there and a hard court for ball games.
+There is a children’s playground and adult outdoor gym equipment sited there.
 Nutfield Football Club also make use of the field for youth football.

 Proposed Mr Tidey and seconded by Mr Edwards “That the sum of £17 10s for Estate Duty and the sum of £22 10s 6d for Succession Duty be paid forthwith” Carried unanimously.

-So that is how the Parish Council became Custodian Trustees to the Vintage Field, now known as the Memorial Field, we think re-named at the time of the unveiling of the War Memorial, adjoining the site, on 20th March 1921 by Brigadier-General Cockerill, M.P.
+So that is how the Parish Council became Custodian Trustees to the Vintage Field, now known as the Memorial Field managed by the Charles Maw Trust (managed by the Parish Council), we think re-named at the time of the unveiling of the War Memorial, adjoining the site, on 20th March 1921 by Brigadier-General Cockerill, M.P.